 If you answered YES to ANY of these in regards to your list of addresses then you might have a list of contacts that you can't send to, period.
 If this sounds harsh, well, it's a standard that's in place to protect everyone who has an email address, that means you too.
 You see, one important rule in email marketing is that you must have explicit confirmation that someone wants to receive mail from you (meaning you definitely can not use a purchased list!).

 Confirmation of consent is when a subscriber has given you permission to send them an email.
 The clearest way of doing this is by a method called Double Opt-In - the quick explanation of this is when a subscriber first asks to receive your mail, you send them an email that asks them to confirm again.
-You can find out more about the benefits of Double Opt-In contacts here.
+If you would like to find out more about the benefits of Double Opt-In contacts, check the article!